Analyze QIAseq xHYB Mycobacterium Tuberculosis Panel Data (Human host)

 - Variants.
 Folder containing all the variant tracks generated during the analysis.

 - Raw_variants.
-Variant track containing all detected raw variants i.e., before adjusting with Join Nearby Variants (Join Nearby Variants) and annotating.
+Variant track containing all raw variants detected by Fixed Ploidy Variant Detection i.e., before adjusting with Join Nearby Variants and annotating.

 - WHO_variants_detected.
 Variant track containing only variants from the WHO resistance database.